Postgraduate study and qualifications

 While a postgraduate qualification may not guarantee you an easy entry into an engineering career, statistics show that postgraduates have superior employment prospects.

-Recent years have seen a growth in the number of engineering graduates who choose to pursue further study in the field, ranging from year-long postgraduate diplomas and master's programmes to research based MPhils and PhDs.
+Recent years have seen a growth in the number of engineering graduates who choose to pursue further study in the field, ranging from year-long postgraduate diplomas and master’s programmes to research based MPhils and PhDs.
 Conversion courses in engineering can also be taken, though they often require a primary degree from a relevant discipline.
 You can find funded master's and PhDs advertised in the national press and on institution websites.
-An up-to-date list of courses can be found at our course database on gradireland.com/careers-advice/postgraduate-study.
+An up-to-date list of courses can be found on our course database at gradireland.com/careers-advice/postgraduate-study .

 The following is a list of departments and institutions currently offering postgraduate courses in engineering:

-• NUI Galway, College of Engineering and Informatics – www.nuigalway.ie/engineering
+• Technological University Dublin, College of Engineering and Built Environment

 gradireland editorial advice